-Most foreign transaction fees vary between 2 percent and 3 percent of the purchase.
-Often, the fee has two parts: one charged by the payment network, such as Visa and Mastercard, and one charged by the card issuer, which can be anything from a bank like Chase, or a brand like Hilton.
+Often, the foreign transaction fees have two parts: one charged by the payment network, such as Visa and Mastercard, and one charged by the card issuer, which can be anything from a bank like Chase to a brand like Hilton.

 Networks Visa and Mastercard typically charge a 1 percent fee for each foreign transaction.
 Issuers might tack on an additional 1 to 2 percent.
 American Express, which doesn't use Visa or Mastercard's payment system, often tacks on a foreign transaction fee of 2.7 percent onto its cards.

 Foreign transaction fees by card issuer